 However, employees in Alaska, New Jersey, and Pennsylvania are subject to state unemployment taxes.
 In these states, you will withhold the unemployment taxes and pay them to the state on behalf of your employees.

 Want someone to handle all of this for you?
-Use our SaaS Payroll Services.
+Use Patriot’s online payroll services.
 After you give us your tax rates, we’ll calculate and remit your federal and state unemployment taxes.
 Start your free trial now.